tensorlakeai/indexify/docs/docs/index.md

 ## Multi-Modal Structured Extraction and Real Time Indexing for Large Language Models Applications

-Indexify is a reactive structured extraction engine for un-structured data.
+Indexify is a reactive structured extraction engine for un-structured data such as PDFs, raw text, audio and video.

 Applications leveraging LLMs for autonomous planning or queries necessitate timely index updates aligned with data changes or new extraction methods.
 Indexify enables both, by applying feature extractors on data in real-time and updating one or many indexes.